 We are no longer accepting applications for the 2015 academic year.

-In an effort to reduce the use of paper and conserve natural resources, all communication regarding your application is via email.
+In an effort to reduce the use of paper and conserve natural resources, all communication regarding your admission is via email.
 We do not mail decision letters.
 Decision letters will be sent to the email address you provide on your application.
 Please check your junk/spam folder on a regular basis.
-If you have not received an email by December 26th, please contact the PMCB Coordinator.
+If you have not received an email by February 27th, please contact the PMCB Coordinator.
 Her contact information is listed below.

 Click HERE for answers to Commonly Asked Questions.